Coxinha: Variations

 Different variations of the original are becoming more prevalent today – for example, the coxinha mineira, for which the filling includes maize, so named because maize is deemed a culinary tradition in the state of Minas Gerais, as well as areas where the caipira and sertanejo dialects are spoken.
 Cheese coxinhas are also very common in snack bars.
 In Curitiba, chicken coxinhas filled with cheddar and Araucaria nuts can be found in local restaurants.
-To mark the cheese they usually have a toothpick where the bone would be in a chicken coxinha.
+To mark the cheese, they usually have a toothpick where the bone would be in a chicken coxinha.

-Other unconventional ingredients, generally used for home-made coxinhas made by aficionados, include peas, chopped button mushrooms, palmheart, carrot, cooked and seasoned cashew apples, unripe jackfruit or unripe breadfruit, as well as whole-wheat flour batter or even a vegetarian version of either textured vegetable protein (soy meat) or falafel with appropriate seasonings so its taste resembles a traditional coxinha more closely.
+Other unconventional ingredients, generally used for home-made coxinhas made by aficionados, include peas, chopped button mushrooms, heart of palm, carrot, cooked and seasoned cashew apples, unripe jackfruit or unripe breadfruit, as well as whole-wheat flour batter or even a vegetarian version of either textured vegetable protein (soy meat) or falafel with appropriate seasonings so its taste resembles a traditional coxinha more closely.
 These variants are rarely found in snack bars.

 Related foods

-Coxinha literally means "little thigh", and it is how deep fried chicken legs are informally named in Brazil (coxa frita means a deep fried chicken leg, while sobrecoxa frita stands for a deep fried upper drumstick; It is not uncommon for people having a strong preference for certain poultry cuts over others).
-Battered and deep fried chicken breast pieces, for example, are generally called by a name of English influence, nugget.
+Coxinha literally means "little thigh", and it is how deep-fried chicken legs are informally named in Brazil (coxa frita means a deep-fried chicken leg, while sobrecoxa frita stands for a deep-fried upper drumstick; It is not uncommon for people having a strong preference for certain poultry cuts over others).
+Battered and deep-fried chicken breast pieces, for example, are generally called by the name of English influence, nugget.

 Political term

-Starting in São Paulo, the word "coxinha" has been used as an insult, now referring loosely to people who display a lavish but dull lifestyle, hold conservative political opinions and also police officers.
+Starting in São Paulo, the word "coxinha" has been used as an insult, now referring loosely to people who display a lavish but dull lifestyle and hold conservative political opinions, and also police officers.